Deadline | Video Contest News deadline : Video Contest News

 But how about I save you a lot of time and just show you the three best entries so far.
 These three seem to be the only ones slick enough for TV:

 EDIT: Looks like I missed one.
 Someone left a link to this entry in a comment.
-It’s very slick but it’s kind of odd because it seems to be sort of a parody of the sample entry that godaddy produced:
+It’s very slick but it’s kind of odd because it seems to be sort of a parody of the that godaddy produced:

 As you can guess, a lot of crazy shit has been submitted too.
 This video for instance is just plain WRONG.
 I think Chris Hanson needs to pay a visit to whoever came up with this idea: